SUSE-Enceladus/img-proof/docs/source/usage.rst

      --instance-option SEV_SNP_CAPABLE \
      --instance-option GVNIC

-The Google instance options are the guest os feature flags.
+The Google instance options includes the guest os feature flags.
 See https://cloud.google.com/compute/docs/images/create-custom#guest-os-features for more details.
+Also, the ip stack state can be set via instance options.
 As seen above an example for Google looks like:

 .. code-block:: console

    img-proof test gcp ... \
      --instance-option SEV_SNP_CAPABLE
+     --instance-option STACK_STATE=IPV4_IPV6

 The Amazon options are the different options available when running the run instances command.
 These can be found at